martinlicht/simplefem/README.md

 The key objective of this finite element software is to enable proof-of-concept implementations of finite element methods that go beyond what is usually found in standard textbooks.

 This software prioritizes minimal dependencies and portability across different operating systems and hardware capabilities.
-It is supposed to remain operational even on a budget laptop while being able to leverage any additional hardware.
+It is supposed to remain operational even on a budget laptop whilst being able to leverage any additional hardware.

 At its current stage, the project does not target massively distributed-memory parallelism or peak high-performance computing.
 These features may be considered once key milestones have been achieved.